Florida Man Gregory Timm Allegedly Drove His Van Into A Crowd Of Donald Trump Supporters

 — Duval County GOP (@DuvalGOP) February 8, 2020

-However, Florida’s two United States Senators, Marco Rubio and Rick Scott, both Republicans, each used the words “politically motivated” in their tweets about the incident.
+However, Florida’s two United States senators, Marco Rubio and Rick Scott, both Republicans, each used the words “politically motivated” in their tweets about the incident.

 Similarly, Donald Trump also took notice of the incident, and tweeted a response.